evhub/coconut/HELP.md

 def factorial(n):
     """Compute n! where n is an integer >= 0."""
     try:
+        # The only value that can be assigned to 0 is 0, since 0 is an
+        # immutable constant; thus, this assignment fails if n is not 0.
-        0 = n  # destructuring assignment
+        0 = n
     except MatchError:
         pass
     else:
         return 1
     try:
+        # This attempts to assign n to x, which has been declared to be
+        # an int; since only an int can be assigned to an int, this
+        # fails if n is not an int.
-        x is int = n  # also destructuring assignment except MatchError:
+        x is int = n
+    except MatchError:
         pass
     else: if x > 0:  # in Coconut, if, match, and try are allowed after else